focolab/NWBelegans/README.md

 Code for [Unifying community-wide whole-brain imaging datasets enables robust automated neuron identification and reveals determinants of neuron positioning in _C. elegans_](https://www.biorxiv.org/content/10.1101/2024.04.28.591397v1)

+All necessary data for running the example code provided in this repository can be found on [box](https://ucsf.box.com/s/ofgt45dcc3zw093ppfop879gc4cqjf3t).
+You can download this whole folder and place it within the NWBelegans root directory.
+The larger NWB file datasets can either be downloaded or streamed directly from the [DANDI archive](https://dandiarchive.org).
+Further details and examples on how to stream this data can be found in NWB_stream.ipynb, load_NWB.py, and Analysis/process_file.py.

+See [WormID.org](www.wormid.org) for further details about the datasets and other resources included in this work.

 ### Author: Daniel Sprague

 ## Installation instructions

 1. Setup a python virtual environment and activate that environment (we typically use Anaconda)

-2. Fork this repository to your local drive
+2. Fork this repository to your own Github account

+3. Clone the forked repository onto your local drive with the --recurse-submodules flag (git clone --recurse-submodules https://github.com/focolab/NWBelegans/tree/main).
+Replace the link with the link to your forked repository

-3. Direct to the root of the local repository and run the command 'pip install .' from the command line
+4. Direct to the root of the local repository and run the command 'pip install .' from the command line

-4. You will also need to run 'python -m ipykernel install --user --name=*name of your environment*' to install the virtual environment as an ipython kernel
+5. You will also need to run 'python -m ipykernel install --user --name=*name of your environment*' to install the virtual environment as an ipython kernel

 ## Atlas training

+Example code for training the Statistical Atlas using the NWB datasets provided in this work can be found in the NWB_atlas.ipynb folder.
+This code uses the Statistical Atlas model presented in [Varol et al. 2020](https://link.springer.com/chapter/10.1007/978-3-030-59722-1_12).

 ## Analysis

-See ReadMe in analysis folder for further details
+See ReadMe in analysis folder for further details.

 ## NWB file conversion